hanshasselberg/consul-nightly/README.md

 # Consul Nightly

-Building infrequent versions of consul for linux-386 and linux-amd64.
+Building infrequent versions of consul for linux-386 and linux-amd64 and OSX.

 ## Usage